 TABLE V PANAS

 Upset Scared

 Start 7 1

 End 8 10

 Difference (End-Start) 1 9

-^{}Only items with large differences in PANAS are shown.
+Only items with large differences in PANAS are shown.

-DS video and conditions similar to actual roads.
-We used SUMO to set up two situations on Paris roads that closely resembled driving on real roads.
-One involved a person suddenly jumping into traffic, and the other presented a situation in which the traffic gradually became congested, similar to actual road conditions.
+situation in which the traffic gradually became congested, similar to actual road conditions.
 The reason for these two settings was to create situations in which the driver must be very careful while driving and pay attention.